gdziuba/node-red-expect-tcl/README.md

 npm install
 ```

+Pallet Manager to come

 ## Usage

 1. **Configuration**: Drag the `SSH Connector` into your flow.
 Optionally, configure static default connection parameters (host, username, password, port) in the node's settings if you want to have fallback values.

-2. **Dynamic Parameters**: Send an input message to the node with payload properties specifying `host`, `port`, `username`, and `password` for dynamic connection setup.
+2. **Dynamic Parameters**: Send an input message to the node with payload properties specifying `host`, `port`, `username`, `password`, `privateKey`, and/or `passphrase` for dynamic connection setup.
 Example message payload for dynamic parameters:

     ```json
     {